 The child lives with you until grown up.
 You will have responsibility (jointly, if there are several special guardians) for both day-to-day and important decisions, but you will need to consult the birth parents at times for key decisions such as changing the child’s name, moving overseas or agreeing adoption.

 To become a special guardian you must apply to the court.
 We will provide a report to the court about your suitability.

-Special Guardianship means that the child lives with carers who have parental responsibility for them until they are grown up.
-If the child was looked after before the Special Guardianship Order was granted, they will no longer be the responsibility of the local authority.
+If the child was ‘looked after’ before the order was granted, they will no longer be the responsibility of the local authority.